January 1, 2020

 Cargo airliners will be replaced by airships (already in the works)!

 Many cities will make public transport cheaper or even free (like Kansas city already did and as Luxembourg became the first country to).
-People will be able to relax and read or chat or listen to music and zone out on public transport rather than stress about other screaming drivers, bumper-to-bumper traffic, and rear-enders.
+People will be able to relax and zone out on public transport rather than stress about screaming drivers, bumper-to-bumper traffic, and rear-enders.